Carson City, Nevada: History

-After gold and silver ore were discovered in 1859 on the nearby newly-named Comstock Lode, Carson City's population began to grow.
+After gold and silver ore were discovered in 1859 on the nearby newly named Comstock Lode, Carson City's population began to grow.
 Curry built the Warm Springs Hotel a mile to the east of the town center.
-When new territorial governor James W. Nye (1815-1876, served 1861-1864), traveled east to Nevada, he chose Carson City as the territorial capital instead of earlier Genoa, which had functioned temporarily as such for the past few years.
-Influenced by Carson City lawyer William M. Stewart (1827-1909), who escorted him from the port of San Francisco, California, where he arrived onboard a passenger steamboat liner, then journeying uphill past Sacramento to Nevada.
+When new territorial governor James W. Nye (1815–1876, served 1861–1864), traveled east to Nevada, he chose Carson City as the territorial capital instead of earlier Genoa, which had functioned temporarily as such for the past few years.
+Influenced by Carson City lawyer William M. Stewart (1827–1909), who escorted him from the port of San Francisco, California, where he arrived onboard a passenger steamboat liner, then journeying uphill past Sacramento to Nevada.
 As such, Carson City bested Virginia City and American Flat.
 Curry loaned the Warm Springs Hotel to the territorial Legislature as a temporary meeting hall.
 The Legislature named Carson City to be the county seat of Ormsby County and also selected the hotel as the territorial prison, with Curry serving as its first warden.
 Today, the property is still part of the state prison.

-When Nevada became the 36th state in 1864 during the American Civil War (1861-1865), Carson City was confirmed as Nevada's permanent state capital.
+When Nevada became the 36th state in 1864 during the American Civil War (1861–1865), Carson City was confirmed as Nevada's permanent state capital.
 Carson City's development was no longer dependent on the mining industry and instead became a thriving commercial center.
 The Virginia and Truckee Railroad was built between Virginia City and Carson City.
-A log flume was also built from the Sierra Nevada mountains range into Carson City.
+A log flume was also built from the Sierra Nevada mountain range into Carson City.
 The current Nevada State Capitol building was constructed from 1869 to 1871.
 The United States Mint also operated its branch of the Carson City Mint between the years of 1870 and 1893, which struck gold and silver coins of United States currency.
 People came from China during that time, many to work on the transcontinental railroad being constructed.
 Some of them owned businesses and taught school.
-By 1880, almost a thousand Chinese people, "one for every five Caucasians," lived in Carson City.
+By 1880, almost a thousand Chinese people, "one for every five Caucasians", lived in Carson City.

 Carson City's population and transportation traffic decreased when the Central Pacific Railroad built a branch line through Donner Pass to connect with the Carson and Colorado Railroad.
-The new branch also bypassed the Virginia & Truckee line, and ran too far to the north to benefit Carson City.
+The new branch also bypassed the Virginia & Truckee line and ran too far north to benefit Carson City.
 The city was slightly revitalized with the mining booms in nearby Tonopah and Goldfield.
-The United States federal building (now renamed the Paul Laxalt Building) was completed in 1890 as was the Stewart Indian School.
+The United States federal building (now renamed the Paul Laxalt Building) was completed in, 1890 as was the Stewart Indian School.
 Even those developments could not prevent its population from dropping to just over 1,500 people by 1930.
-Carson City resigned itself to small city status by advertising itself as "America's smallest capital."
-The city slowly grew after World War II (1939/1941-1945); by 1960, it had reached its former 1880 mining boom-town era population size of 80 years before.
+Carson City resigned itself to small city status by advertising itself as "America's smallest capital".
+The city slowly grew after World War II (1939/1941–1945); by 1960, it had reached its former 1880 mining boom-town era population size of 80 years before.